ludgergoeminne/organAging/README.md

 ### 2. Olink Explore 1536 data

 When using data obtained with the less extensive Olink Explore 1536 platform, we suggest to use our feature-reduced models, as these models were specifically trained on the data from this platform.
-The coefficients for these models can be found in Supp.
-Table 6A (for the 1st-generation models) and in Supp.
-Table 6C (for the mortality-based models).
+The coefficients for these models can be found in Table S5A (for the 1st-generation models) and in Table S5C (for the mortality-based models).
 Then apply the same procedure as described above.

 ### 3. Other data types

 If you are using a different Olink platform, you should assess which of both aforementioned platforms most closely resembles your data.

 If you are using protein-level non-Olink data (e.g. SomaLogic data, Alamar data, mass spectrometry-based proteomics data, ...), we suggest to transform the data so that its distribution is more or less symmetrical (e.g. by log-transforming raw intensity values).
 Then, for each protein, subtract the mean and divide by the standard deviation.
-Then multiply these values with the standard deviations from the Olink NPX normalized values for either the full models or the feature-reduced models, as given in Supp.
-Table 3.
+Then multiply these values with the standard deviations from the Olink NPX normalized values for either the full models or the feature-reduced models, as given in Table S3.

 ### What about missing values?